 “Workplace culture – the psychological climate and interpersonal territory has the potential to be highly supportive to mental health or at the other extreme quite toxic.
 Respectful and kind behaviour, predictability and personal responsibility goes a long way to create a psychologically safe space that assists the workforce to flourish.” – Michelle Bihary, Workplace Resilience

 Educate your staff on mental health

-One of the most important steps you can take to support the health and well-being of your staff is by educating them on mental health in general.
 This is because, put simply, the best way for businesses to destigmatise ill mental health is to be focal about their commitment to helping it.
 As ACAS advises, training should be given by a senior manager, HR professional or an external trainer, and this should be provided to every member of staff; not just team leaders and managers.

 To promote positive mental health, employees should be given advice on how to identify if someone may be suffering from ill mental health, as well as how to approach and manage workers (if required) that need additional support.
 Every member of staff should be made aware of who they can confide in about mental health issues and rest assured that anything they share will be kept confidential.
 This will give them the confidence to seek help if they need it, as many employees fear that they won’t be taken seriously or that their problems will be shared with others.

 Flexible working is one of the most desirable perks for employees.
 In fact, statistics from the website, Employee Benefits, show that 47% of workers would like to receive this benefit.
 As flexible working is defined by GOV.UK as “a way of working that suits an employee’s needs”, it’s not hard to see why it’s such a popular employee benefit.
 However, as well as being convenient for people that want to carry out basic errands during working hours (such as going to the hairdressers or dentist appointments), it can be invaluable for employees dealing with ill mental health.